str3jd4/my-website/README.txt

 repository for my personal website

-I am now editing the file via the github.com web-editor and I am about to commit the file there as well
+I am now editing the file via the github.com web-editor and I am about to commit the file there as well I have just realized that the file should have different extension than ".txt"